For most people, mornings are associated with being tired and groggy, dragging yourself out of bed and rushing off to work.

 Yes, it may sound silly, but making your bed really is enough to give you that accomplished feeling and increase your likelihood of success.

 It also just makes your room look that much tidier which makes a huge difference to your mood and anxiety levels!
+Before you’re tempted to knock it, give it a try and see if it makes a difference to creating your own productive morning routine.

 If you’re new to meditation, check out this free beginners meditation guide to help get you started.
-It also includes a habit tracker to really help you solidify a daily practice!
+It also includes a habit tracker to really help you solidify a daily practice.

 Sign up to get your free beginner’s meditation handbook!